 Health Benefits of Blackcurrant

-Blackcurrant has been traditionally used to treat a wide range of illnesess, and some of these applications have been validated by science, such as:
+These dark berries has been traditionally used to treat a wide range of illnesess, and, thanks to modern science investigations, major blackcurrant health benefits have been discovered, such as:

 Boosting brain functions.
 Blackcurrant consumption has been associated with improved brain functions, including motor skills and memory.